senthil-kumari/notesapp-react-typescript/README.md

 - Create a new Note along with existing or new tags, Read/View all Notes, Update an existing Note and Delete Note
 - Edit and Delete existing Tags
+- Pick a color🎨 for each note
 - Persistent Storage: Notes are saved and loaded from the browser's localStorage using a custom React hook (useLocalStorage)
-- Filter the notes using phrases and tags
+- Filter the notes using note title and tags
-- Markdown content support using react-markdown
-- Choose color for each note
+- **Rich Text Editor** for formatting the Note body using Tiptap(https://tiptap.dev/)

 ## Tech Stack